jimeh/common-flow/common-flow.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+1. A branch called "master" MUST exist, and it SHOULD be referred to as the "master branch".
+The master branch MUST always be in a non-broken state, meaning it MUST always be in a good enough state that, depending on your deployment/release flow, a new release can be built from master, or that master can safely be deployed to production.
+2. Changes MUST be performed on a separate branch that SHOULD be referred to as a "change branch".
+All change branches MUST have descriptive names.
+You SHOULD commit locally often, and you MUST regularly push your work to the same named branch on the remote server.